-Bug Hunting is becoming a common practice form many testing organizations world wide; yet some test managers wrongly feel they go Hunting when their testers informally play with the application in order to find “border-case defects”.
+Bug Hunting is common practice for many testing organizations worldwide, yet some test managers wrongly feel they go Hunting when their testers informally play with the application in order to find “border-case defects”.

 Even if there is no written book (at least that I am aware) on Bug Hunts, I follow a process that I caught some years ago during one of the STAR conferences.